Reimagining Partner Services

 CORE JOURNEY ATLAS

 It takes time to transform.
 We started small.
-Through robust prioritisation we are able to see which concepts met the goals of the projects.
-Which had opportunities:
+Through robust prioritisation we are able to see which concepts met the goals of the projects, met strategic goals, partner desirability and commercial benefits.

 RESULTS & IMPACT (£)